Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 21. You Have Too Much of One Type of Bird Feed

-As mentioned in point 17, there are many different types of bird feed and each attracts different types of bird species.
+As mentioned in point 17, there are many different types of bird feed, each attracting different bird species.

 If you have only one type of bird feed or too much of a single type, you’re potentially missing out on attracting other bird species that are in your area.